NexusLove/SelFBot/README.md

 - Bot info
 - [in-dev] GCC support
+- Commands info (using docstrings)
+- Automatic command list generation
+- restart/eval/exec commands

+Incoming features:

+- cppreference and google search
+- Anything what goes throught my head

+Feel free to give me the ideas "what should i implement" using "issues".
+Or just create a feature, and make a pull request.

 To run it, you have to create ``login.json`` file in ``db`` directory, with this structure: